BTDXBIGTOMMYD/Chat_GPT/README.md

 - `How to Create Your AI (Dual Mode).md`
   Merge both personalities into one assistant — casual + clinical — with dynamic switching.

+- `Voice and Name Crafting ToolKit).md`
+  Understanding more about ChatGPT voice and Tone.

+---

+### 📁 Prompt Engineering/

+> Text files including example prompts for certain tasks.

+---

+### 📁 Suno Music/

+> Suno Music prompting, by using ChatGPT and Suno.

 ---

 ### Coming Soon